VasiliyBEL/ConsignmentShop/README.md

 Requirements:

-1.List of Vendors;
+1. List of Vendors;
-2.List of items per vendor;
+2. List of items per vendor;
-3.Each vendor should have a default commision rate;
+3. Each vendor should have a default commision rate;
-4.Commissions can change;
+4. Commissions can change;
-5.Track how much to pay the vendor;
+5. Track how much to pay the vendor;
-6.Track how much to pay the store.
+6. Track how much to pay the store.